South Korea reports first two deaths from MERS respiratory illness

 South Korea's health ministry reported seven new cases on Tuesday, including the woman who died, bringing the total number of cases to 25.
 South Korea now has the third highest number of cases after Saudi Arabia and the United Arab Emirates, according to the European Centre for Disease Prevention and Control.

-Officials have come under criticism from many in South Korea for not naming the hospitals where people have been treated, which has fuelled widespread speculation.
+Officials have come under criticism from many in South Korea for not naming the hospitals where people have been treated, which has fueled widespread speculation.

 "We're finding it difficult to obtain suitable and sufficient information from South Korean authorities, for example, finding out which medical institutions are involved," said Ko Wing-man, Hong Kong's Secretary for Food and Health.

-China last week reported its first MERS case, that of a South Korean man who tested positive after breaking a voluntary house quarantine and travelling to Hong Kong and on to mainland China.
+China last week reported its first MERS case, that of a South Korean man who tested positive after breaking a voluntary house quarantine and traveling to Hong Kong and on to mainland China.

 South Korean Deputy Prime Minister Choi Kyung-hwan said the government's credibility was at stake after criticism against authorities for failing to contain the virus after the first patient's symptoms were initially overlooked.